dbader13/academic-kickstart/content/post/20140126-GATech-HPCwire/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---

+{{< figure src="image.jpg" caption="David Bader is a professor of computational science and engineering in the College of Computing.">}}

 The College of Computing at the Georgia Institute of Technology, one of only two major universities to house its computing program within a college of its own, today announced that **David A. Bader**, professor and executive director of High Performance Computing, has been selected as one of HPCWire’s “People to Watch” in 2014.